oraichain/oraichain-static-files/mainnet-static-files/Validator-fast.md

 This section is optional if you want to follow the sentry architecture.
 For more information about the sentry architecture, please click [here](https://docs.tendermint.com/master/nodes/validators.html).
 We also show a short demonstration in the section [Setup the sentry architecture](#setup-the-sentry-architecture) on how to setup the sentry architecture

-Setting up a fast sync sentry node is the same to that of a validator node but without the step [Create validator transaction]()
+Setting up a fast sync sentry node is the same to that of a validator node but without the steps [4](#4-create-validator-transaction) and [5](#5-create-validator-transaction)

 ## Setup the sentry architecture (optional)